1.6 Evidence-based youth policy

 Cooperation between research and policy-making also found concrete expression in 2009 with setup of the FEJ – Youth Experimentation Fund ( Fonds d’Expérimentation pour la Jeunesse), to finance “innovative actions in favour of youth, implemented at a limited level and assessed”.

 The Article 25 of the law n° 2008-1249 of december 2008 is at the origin of the FEJ which seeks to support experimental youth schemes.
 Experiments consist of limited implementation of an action or scheme to be tested out before it is mainstreamed.
-The FEJ aims to finance "experimental programs aimed at promoting the academic success of students, contribute to equal opportunities and to improve sustainable social and professional integration ”for young people under the age of twenty-five.
+The FEJ aims to finance experimental programs aimed at promoting the academic success of students, contribute to equal opportunities and to improve sustainable social and professional integration for young people under the age of 25.

-The FEJ is overseen by a Management Committee that sets major guidelines and general themes, and is chaired by the minister responsible for youth affairs.
+The FEJ is overseen by a Management Committee that sets major guidelines and general themes, and is chaired by the minister of Education and Sports.
 Its secretariat and animation is provided by the INJEP which also prepares and selects calls for projects and coordinates the regional and national animation of the selected experimentations.

 The FEJ works through the launch of national calls for projects reserved for associations, public or private structures proposing "an innovative action or to contribute to reform existing systems to make them more effective".These actions are then evaluated by expert structures in qualitative and quantitative evaluation: university laboratories, research centers or even evaluation firms.
 The evaluation is funded by the FEJ.